In this article:

 To do this, go to Organisation > Teams.

-Open each team and go to the Managers tab - you can then add the relevant users by typing their name and clicking the add button on the right hand side.
+Open each team and go to the Managers tab - you can then add the relevant users by typing their name and clicking the add button on the right-hand side.
+You can add multiple Managers to a team and set up an Approval Flow with single or multiple levels of authorization.

 Remember to Save Changes.